daios-ai/msg/docs/manual/docs/learn/oracles.md

 ---

-## How the prompt is constructed
+## Oracle execution details

+Let's have a peek under the hood to see how oracles are implemented.

+When an oracle is called, MindScript does the following:

+* it builds a prompt using all the available hints,
+* it calls a oracle execution callback function,
+* the result gets parsed, type-checked, and returned.

+### Prompt construction

 When you call an oracle, MindScript builds a prompt that includes:

-* the instruction (the oracle annotation),
+* a *system prompt*, asking the model to follow the instruction and return a valid JSON object;
+* an **instruction*, which is the oracle's annotation;
-* an **input JSON Schema** derived from parameter names and parameter types,
+* an *input JSON Schema* derived from parameter names and parameter types;
-* an **output JSON Schema** derived from the return type, **boxed** as:

-  * `{"output": T}` where `T` is the oracle’s declared return type (success type),
+* an *output JSON Schema* derived from the return type, **boxed** as `{"output": T}` where `T` is the oracle’s declared return type in case of success;
-* optional examples (normalized as input maps and boxed outputs),
+* *examples*, normalized (inputs transformed into a map, outputs boxed),
 * the current call’s concrete input values.

-The backend hook is:
+### The oracle callback function `__oracle_execute`

+The MindScript runtime assumes there is a global callback function

 ```mindscript
 __oracle_execute(prompt: Str) -> Str?
 ```

-It must return a JSON string.
-The runtime then parses it, extracts `output`, and type-checks it.
+Which receives the prompt and returns a string.
+Any function that conforms to this signature can be assigned to it, *but MindScript assumes it is the LLM backend.* The oracle will execute whichever function is bound to the variable `__oracle_execute` within the lexical scope *at declaration time*.

+This design allows installing new or multiple LLM backends at runtime.

 ### What the model must return

-The model output must be valid JSON, without code fences.
-It may return either:
+The prompt asks the model to output valid JSON, without code fences.
+This could be either:

 * a boxed object: `{"output": <value>}`, or
 * a bare value `<value>` (which MindScript will treat as if it were `{"output": <value>}`).

-If parsing fails or the value doesn’t match the declared type, the oracle call returns an **annotated null**.
+If parsing fails or the value doesn’t match the declared type, the oracle call returns an error.
 MindScript also attempts to repair common “JSON-ish” mistakes (fences, trailing commas, single quotes, etc.), but you should still aim for strict JSON.

 ---

-## Operating oracles (installing and checking the backend)
+## Backend management

+At startup, MindScript installs builtins and loads the standard library `std` from the standard library directory (`~/.mindscript/lib`).
+The latter in turn imports the module `llm` which implements the backends.

 The standard library exposes a simple workflow: